andrsem/dev_notebook/lib/programming_fundamentals/oop/fundamental_oop_concepts.md

 - independent. e.g. airplanes at an airport

 Is a way to achieve Association.
-It represents the relationship where one object contains other object as a part of its state.
-It represents weak relationship between objects
+It represents the relationship where one object contains another object as a part of its state.
+It represents a weak relationship between objects

 ## Composition